Data Analyst vs Data Scientist: Roles, Skills & Pay

 - Developing Algorithms: Another core responsibility of a data scientist is to build algorithms that help process and evaluate large volumes of figures efficiently and promptly.

-- Creating Data Visualization: They also create visual representations, but they do it in a more complex and interactive way.
+- Creating Data Visualisation: They also create visual representations, but they do it in a more complex and interactive way.
 They help stakeholders grasp the results of machine learning models or complex information patterns.

 Data Analyst VS. Data Scientist: Differences